tristil/usb-rocket-launcher-node/README.rst

 * Heavily indebted to the pyrocket code (http://code.google.com/p/pyrocket/) .
-The only reason that I developed the driver using Node and node-usb was that it didn't cause a segfault when trying to grab the device.
+The only reason that I developed the driver using Node and node-usb was that it didn't cause a segfault when trying to grab the device on the hardware I was using (a Beaglebone running Angstrom).
 * The pyrocket source code lists device ids and command addresses for a variety of other rocket launchers.
 It would be easy to modify this code to run with them.
 I just don't have other rocket launcher models to play with.